wordofwarning/wordofwarning.org/current/2017-spring/green/index.md

 **How to attend the workshop**
 First: you must be a member of RET's Open Exchange — membership is free and you can <a href="http://www.surveymonkey.co.uk/r/Open_Exchange" target="_blank">apply to join online</a>.
-Then: register for the free artist workshop by emailing Davinia Jokhi at RET: [emailto:davinia.jokhi@royalexchange.co.uk] (N.B. capacity is limited to ~15).
+Then: register for the free artist workshop by emailing Davinia Jokhi at RET: <mailto:davinia.jokhi@royalexchange.co.uk> (N.B. capacity is limited to about 15).
 If you go: please wear comfortable clothing and bring water; should you have any specific or additional needs, please let Davinia know in advance so RET can be sure to accommodate these with awareness and sensitivity.

 #### Credits